|In Memory of|

 Mazingarbe Communal Cemetery Extension1

-Sydney Robert Armitage was born in Nottingham in about December 18942, the second son, third child of Stephen and Margaret (née Robinson)
+Sidney Robert Armitage was born in Nottingham on 23rd November 18942, the second son, third child of Stephen and Margaret (née Robinson)

 Armitage.
-In 1901, the family were living at Rock House, Epperstone, Notts3, except for Sydney's elder brother, Stephen Cecil Armitage (1889-1962) who was then
+In 1901, the family were living at Rock House, Epperstone, Notts3, except for Sidney's elder brother, Stephen Cecil Armitage (1889-1962) who was then

 Stephen Armitage was the third son, one of fourteen children, of Samuel Fox Armitage (1830-1914) who, as a member of a Quaker family, had attended Bootham School, a